oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/apex-assist.png "")

-4. Select your create table statement from the code editor, click **Insert** or **Copy** and then replace the contents in your Code Editor and run it to create the package.
+4. Clear the contents of the code editor.
+Now, select **Insert** in the APEX Assistant to insert the code into the editor.

     !["Click App Builder"](images/copy-insert.png "")